Variant Creutzfeldt–Jakob disease: Society and culture

-In 1997, a number of people from Kentucky developed CJD.
-It was discovered that all had consumed squirrel brains.
-A coincidental relationship between the disease and this dietary practice may have been involved.

-In 2008, UK scientists expressed concern over the possibility of a second wave of human cases due to the wide exposure and long incubation of some cases of vCJD.
-In 2015, a man from New York developed vCJD after eating squirrel brains.
-From November 2017 to April 2018, four suspected cases of the disease arose in Rochester.

 United Kingdom

+The first human death from vCJD occurred in the United Kingdom; Wiltshire teenager Stephen Churchill died on 23 May 1995, aged 19.
 Researchers believe one in 2,000 people in the UK is a carrier of the disease, linked to eating contaminated beef.
 The survey provides the most robust prevalence measure to date—and identifies abnormal prion protein across a wider age group than found previously and in all genotypes, indicating "infection" may be relatively common.
 This new study examined over 32,000 anonymous appendix samples.
 Of these, 16 samples were positive for abnormal prion protein, indicating an overall prevalence of 493 per million population, or one in 2,000 people are likely to be carriers.
 No difference was seen in different birth cohorts (1941–1960 and 1961–1985), in both sexes, and there was no apparent difference in abnormal prion prevalence in three broad geographical areas.
 Genetic testing of the 16 positive samples revealed a higher proportion of valine homozygous (VV) genotype on the codon 129 of the gene encoding the prion protein (PRNP) compared with the general UK population.
 This also differs from the 176 people with vCJD, all of whom to date have been methionine homozygous (MM) genotype.
 The concern is that individuals with this VV genotype may be susceptible to developing the condition over longer incubation periods.